futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 or K2 storage layer if necessary.
 Some operations are done in-memory, for example, column bindings.
 The session will be closed and cache is validated once a SQL statement finishes.

-Its the SQL coordinator's responsiblities to decide which K2 storage node that table records are stored.
-When user creates a database, the catalog manager generates a database oid (object id) and the tables in a database are assigned with table oids, which coud be used to map a collection in K2 storage layer.
+Its the SQL coordinator's responsibilities to decide which K2 storage node that table records are stored.
+When user creates a database, the catalog manager generates a database oid (object id) and the tables in a database are assigned with table oids, which could be used to map a collection in K2 storage layer.

 The table primary key(s) should be used to map the record partition in a K2 collection.

 ### SQL Coordinator